vivekmunde/duxact/README.md

 ##### Arguments
 1. `mapStateToProps`: (optional) A mapping function or a selector function, which receives the application state and should return the state (filtered out of the application state) required by the component.
 The state returned by the mapping function or selector is passed as props to the component.
 2. `mapDispatchToProps`: (optional) A function which receives the `dispatch` function to dispatch the actions.
 This function should return an object of actions, actions responsible for updating the application state.
 These actions are nothing but functions which are passed as props to the component.
+3. `areEqual`: (optional) An equality function to compare the old vs new state.
+This function receives oldState and newState.
+The function is expected to return boolean result, `false` indiates that the state has been changed.
+So returning `false` will trigger the rerendering. `duxact`, by default, deep compares the old & new states. (refer section **Using custom equality function** for more details)

 ```
 import { connect } from 'duxact';